theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 ### File storage

-Your Pico’s file system works regardless of whether or not it’s connected to a computer.
-If you have a micro USB mains charger or a USB battery pack with a micro USB cable run by itself – but you’ll need a way to get your program running without having to click the Run icon in Thonny.
+Your Pico has 2MB of flash memory available to store files.
+This memory is shared between the program it's running (the firmware) and any file storage used by MicroPython (your program files).
+If you write code that saves a file, as the log-file above, it is also takes up room.
+How long it takes to fill the storage will depend on how many other files you have and how often your data logger saves a reading.

 ### Running without a Host Computer

-So far everything we have done has been run by loading the program onto the Pico from the Thonny IDE.

-But once you have your program developed you are going to want it to run on it’s own, powered either by the microUSB port or through the Pico VSYS power input.
+If you want to run your Raspberry Pi Pico without it being attached to a computer, you need to use a USB power supply or through the Pico VSYS power input.
+It operates safely if voltages are between 1.8V and 5.5V.

-Pico Everything Demo

-Your program, or programs, are already stored on the Pico.
-So how do we tell it to run the program on boot-up?

-The answer is, we change the program name! main.py
+To automatically run a MicroPython program, simply save it to the device with the name main.py.

 When the Pico boots up it looks for a program titled main.py.
 If it finds it, then it will load it and run it on startup.

-So if you want your program to run unattended you’ll need to save it as main.py.
-Later on, you can change main.py to another program if you wish, or delete it altogether.
+So if you want your program to run unattended you’ll need to save it as main.py (all in lowercase).
+Later on, you can change main.py to another program if you wish, or delete it.

-Start by loading the program you wish to run on boot into your Thonny IDE.
-Now click on File and then choose Save As.

-You’ll be asked if you want to save on your local computer or on the Pico, you definitely want to save on the Pico.

-Now save your program as “main.py”.
-Exactly like that, all in lowercase.

-Pico running on startup, without computer connection

-Now unplug your Pico from your computer and plug it into a suitable power source, like a USB adapter.
-You should see it spring to life and run the program you saved as “main.py”.
+After saving the program "main.py", unplug your Pico from your computer and power into a suitable power source.
+You should see it spring to life and run the *main* program.

-For use without a connected computer – known as headless operation – you can save your program under a special file name: main.py.
-When MicroPython finds a file called main.py in its file system, it runs that automatically every time it’s powered on or reset – without you having to click Run.

-In Thonny, after stopping the program if running, click the File menu then Save As.
-Click ‘Raspberry Pi Pico’ in the pop-up that appears, then type ‘main.py’ as the file name before clicking Save.
-At first, nothing will seem to happen: that’s because Thonny puts your Pico into interactive mode, which stops it from automatically running the program you just saved.

-Your Pico’s file system is 1.375MiB in size, meaning it can hold 1,441,792 bytes of data.

 <hr>